-While scholars and pundits often frame economic and cultural interests as competing explanations, we contend that they are closely related. Économics and culture jointly influence political attitudes and voting behavior, particularly when economic downturns threaten group identities and racial hierarchies (Ballard-Rosa, Jensen, and Scheve 2018; Mutz 2018; Noland 2019).
+While scholars and pundits often frame economic and cultural interests as competing explanations, we contend that they are closely related.
+Economics and culture jointly influence political attitudes and voting behavior, particularly when economic downturns threaten group identities and racial hierarchies (Ballard-Rosa, Jensen, and Scheve, 2018; Mutz, 2018; Noland, 2019).
 Our paper demonstrates that deindustrialization affects elections because some white voters believe it threatens their identity and status, which motivates them to vote for candidates who defend racial hierarchy.
-Deindustrialization in the US, and the associated localized deterioration in employment, wages, and communities, appear central to the white voter backlash that culminated in the election of Donald Trump.
+US deindustrialization, and the associated localized deterioration in employment, wages, and communities, appears central to the white voter backlash that culminated in the election of Donald Trump.